folio-org/folio-org.github.io/guidelines/create-new-repo.md

 Ensure that the branch protection required status checks include the "license/cla" for the required [FOLIO Project Contributor License Agreement](/guidelines/cla-process/).

-For [front-end](#add-specific-configuration-files) repositories, when the GitHub Actions Workflows are operational then required checks can be configured here.
+For [front-end](#add-specific-configuration-files) repositories, when the GitHub Actions Workflows are ready then required checks can be configured here.
 Follow similar repositories.

-For [back-end](#add-specific-configuration-files) repositories, when the Jenkinsfile is operational then required checks can be configured here.
-Follow similar repositories.
+For [back-end](#add-specific-configuration-files) repositories, when the GitHub Actions Workflows are ready then required checks can be configured here.

 ## Add initial files